-Advanced Calculus Discrete Mathematics Advanced Physics

-Biochemistry Biomedical Science Human Genetics

-Microbiology Organic Chemistry

-Advanced Computer Science
+Advanced Calculus Discrete Mathematics Advanced Physics Biochemistry Biomedical Science Human Genetics Microbiology Organic Chemistry Honor Physics Materials Science Advanced Computer Science Cell Biology

-All AP Courses offered at k KAMSC
+All AP Courses offered at KAMSC

 LIBRARY

 - 1. Open 7:00a.m.
 3:30p.m.
 Monday thru Friday.
 The library is closed every day during the third lunch period. - 2.
 No food or beverages. - 3.
 No sleeping. - 4.
 Disruptive behavior will not be tolerated in the library and will result in loss of privileges.